Cumberland, Kentucky: Education

 Cumberland is home to the main campus of Southeast Kentucky Community and Technical College, part of the Kentucky Community and Technical College System.

 Cumberland has a lending library, a branch of the Harlan County Public Library.

 Arts and culture

-Cumberland is home to Kingdom Come State Park, which features a lake, gift shop, camp sites, miniature golf, paddleboating, picnic facilities, primitive camping, hiking trails, and an amphitheatre.
+Cumberland is home to Kingdom Come State Park, which features a lake, gift shop, camp sites, miniature golf, paddle boating, picnic facilities, primitive camping, hiking trails, and an amphitheatre.
 The park is home to natural rock formations including Raven Rock and Log Rock.
 Two overlooks in the park provide scenic views of the Appalachian Mountains.

 Cumberland is home to the annual Kingdom Come Swappin' Meetin', a festival honoring Appalachian history, folklore, and products.
 The festival is held on the campus of Southeast Kentucky Community and Technical College in Cumberland.
 The festival includes live demonstrations of Appalachian methods and traditions.
 The most recent festival is the annual Black Bear Festival, in honor of the popular black bears at Kingdom Come State Park.